SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 ```

-### Add edit and remove
+### Add edit and delete

 But a task list is not just adding tasks.
-Sometimes we want to edit a task or even remove it.
+Sometimes we want to edit a task or even delete it.
 Let's add a context menu to table for this, and for it we will always need to modify `initializePresenters`.

 ```Smalltalk